TheBadLagMan/DumbQuoteImages/README.md

 # LoseItKnightMare
 A bot to make basic memes out of quotes.
-Created by TheBadLagMan
+Created by Abdullah